 Better lap belt fit: This is a complicated one—boosters make a child more comfortable in an upright position, which eliminates the child’s desire to slouch, which therefore means a better lap belt fit.
 Boosters do this by providing two features not found on the regular vehicle seat: support for a child’s knees, and seat belt guides.

 Support for a child’s knees: Boosters are shallow (short in the leg area) and thus allow a child’s knees to bend comfortably over the edge of the seat.
 This is a comfortable position for a kid, and they’re likely to remain in this supported correct position throughout the car ride.

 Without a booster the regular vehicle seat is too long to let a child’s knees bend, and to get comfortable on the long vehicle seat the child would likely slouch.
 When a child slouches, the seat belt both moves over their stomach and becomes loose, both of which can cause injury in a crash.

-The booster’s shallower seat allows the child’s back rests against the back of the vehicle seat (in a backless booster) or booster seat (in a high-backed booster), allowing the safety belt to tighten appropriately against the child’s upper body.
-The child is again more comfortable and of course safer.
+In a booster, the child’s back rests against the back of the vehicle seat (in a backless booster) or booster seat itself (in a high-backed booster), allowing both the shoulder belt to tighten appropriately against the child’s upper body and the lap belt to remain safely over their hips .